☛ Rooster and I meet in April 2017. We immediately become lovers.

 ☛ Rooster performs in two short films, shot in Barcelona in June 2017.
 I direct the first one: Don’t Call Me A Dick.
 The second one, Architecture Porn, is directed by Erika Lust, we are co-performers.

 On June 11th, on the set of Don’t Call Me A Dick, Rooster arrives tired.
-They start the day by taking a long time off, leaving the studio, while they were expected on set.
+They starts the day by taking a long time off, leaving the studio, while they was expected on set.
 I offer them again to return to their hotel and sleep.
 Out of the blue, Rooster takes me aside and asks me if I will not be jealous of their co-performer, Heidi Switch, when they perform together.
 I answer: no, of course not!
 Rooster seems hurt by my answer.
-They close up.
+They closes up.

 We change the shooting plan to give Rooster time to rest in the studio in the morning.
-Several hours later, when it’s Rooster’s turn to perform, the production and I ask them again if they feel ready to perform.
-Rooster answers: yes, they want to shoot.
+Several hours later, when it’s Rooster’s turn to perform, the production and I ask them again if they feels ready to perform.
+Rooster answers: yes, they wants to shoot.
 So we shoot the sexual practices Rooster agreed on, and only these sexual practices.
-I ask them several times if they’re fine.
-They do not, at any point, tell me that they are not feeling comfortable with something.
+I ask them several times if they is fine.
+They does not, at any point, tells me that they is not feeling comfortable with something.
 The same evening, Rooster comes to sleep at my place.

 ☛ I go back to Paris and put an end to our romantic relationship.